BitcoinDesign/Guide/guide/payments/transactions.md

 Once validated, the node passes the transaction on to other nodes in the network - returning a success message to the originator.
 The transaction is now in the *memory pool*, and remains there until confirmed.

 #### 7. Confirmations
-At some point the transaction is included in a block that is added to the blockchain.
-This counts as a first confirmation.
-The recipient can be confident that they will receive the bitcoin, and may even receive a pre-emptive notification from their wallet.
+We learned [how are transactions confirmed]({{ '/guide/getting-started/technology-primer/#how-are-transactions-confirmed' | relative_url }}).
+On the first confirmation, the recipient can be confident that they will receive the bitcoin, which their wallet should notify them of.
 How long the first confirmation takes is dependent on many factors, principally - how many other transactions are waiting to be confirmed and how big a fee the transaction will pay.
-A new block is confirmed roughly every ten minutes.

-Each additional block that is accepted by the network counts as an extra confirmation, making the transaction more secure by making it harder to undo.
-When a transaction has 6 confirmations, it is considered final.

 ---